D5CN/ASHttpd/README.md

 # ASHttpd
-A httpd webservice writen by actionscript3
+A http webservice writen by actionscript3

 # What ASHttpd can do
 start a http server,and allow javascript communicate with actionscript by send post/get data.